dvrpc/crash-db/README.md

 ## Usage

 The database is created and populated via the setup.sh bash script.
 If it is not already executable, make it so with `chmod 755 setup_db.sh` and then invoke with `./setup_db.sh`.
-You can optionally drop and recreate the existing database with the `-r` flag: `./setup_db.sh -r`.
+You can optionally drop and recreate the existing database with the `-r` flag: `./setup_db.sh -r`, which will also terminate any existing connections in order to do so.

 The script copies the files in /data to /tmp, to ease access by Postgresql's <a href="https://www.postgresql.org/docs/17/sql-copy.html">COPY</a>, which is used to import the data into temporary tables before it is cleaned.